How To Create A Happy Workplace For Your Employees?

 The shift caused by the pandemic will lead to larger changes even after we’re all able to return to the office.
 Companies have discovered that it’s far cheaper to have employees work from home, or at least to not own their own office space.
 Many are already switching to renting out space at coworking facilities for their remote workers to work from at least part time.
 It’s much cheaper to lease ready to go office seating than it is to lease and furnish office space.
 This way, companies are able to have more satellite locations closer to remote employees, and still get many of the benefits of having remote workers, including larger talent pools.

-If you’re looking for a safe, technologically enabled, growing coworking community in Kolkata, join us at Zioks.
+If you’re looking for a safe, technologically enabled, coworking space with a thriving community, located at the IT hub of Kolkata, feel free to join us at Zioks.